0xBigBoss/simdao/README.md

 # simDAO monorepo

 An open-source simulator for DAO governance voting.
+DAO Analytics with simDAO, using the <a href="https://Snapshot.org" target="_blank">Snapshot.org</a> API.

 ### Utilities